When you’re starting a new business and you’re not a designer, the idea of building a brand identity and creating brand guidelines can be daunting.

 Brand guidelines usually take the format of a PDF or flippable online booklet.

-Microsoft PowerPoint or Google Slides are two programs you can use when building brand guidelines as they allow you to easily incorporate images, words, screenshots, and more.
-When you’re ready to share, save the presentation as a PDF.
+Google Docs, Microsoft PowerPoint, or Google Slides are programs you can use to lay out your brand guidelines.
+These programs allow you to easily incorporate images, words, screenshots, and more.
+When you’re ready to share, save it as a PDF.

 Once you have a brand guidelines document, here are three ways to make sure it gets used and maintained: